goatfanboi23/whs_robotic_designlab/README.md

   ## Forth
   I realized this isn't a list and just a place for me to dump random information.
 If you're still reading, Thanks!
   Here is a quick tip that will give you and edge.
 Learn on Object Oriented Programming Language(OOP).
-  I will admit C/C++ is hard.
-Memory Management, no thanks.
+  I will admit C/C++ is hard.<br> Memory Management, no thanks.
 Call by value or call by Reference, Why would I know.
   Start with something simple like Java (python is dog water) that probably won't age well.
   Anyway, it is much easier to learn the fundamentals of OOP in a simpler language than to jump head first into arduino, a C++/C weird hybrid.
   I understand that doesn't help you because odds are you don't have time to *Learn Java*.
 You need to code what ever the hell the instructor wants you to do **NOW**.